 Road Traffic Victims

-A road traffic crime can happen suddenly and without warning.
+A road traffic incident can happen suddenly and without warning.
 You had no time to prepare, and life can feel completely changed in an instant.

 You may be dealing with challenges that others don’t always understand, such as: